 Disposing of dog fouling to avoid an FPN

-Please also be aware that dog fouling, once bagged, can be placed in any litter bin across the borough, not only the designated dog fouling bins.
+Please also be aware that you can place dog foul in any litter bin across the borough once it has been bagged, not only the designated dog fouling bins.

 How can I support this work?